Dilergore/wall-touchscreen-ha-control/README.md

 #### Motion sensor
 RCWL-0616 is a microwave sensor which will help us to detect if someone is in front of the screen.
 The plan is to turn off the screen or show a screensaver if no one is actually using it.
 This will require some calibration for sure.

-#### Amplifier, Speaker and Jack cable
+#### Amplifier, Speaker, Jack cable, Microphone
 The jack cable will be cut and soldered to the PAM8403 amplifier module along with the speakers.
 The speaker fits the Ribba frame depth so by drilling a few holes in the frame should make it work.
 The jack cable will be conencted to the driver board of the screen so the sound will flow through the HDMI.
+The USB-C microphone will be plugged to the RPi directly making it possible to use Alexa.

+#### Jumper Cables and Double Row Pin Header
+I will need to solder pin headers to the sensors and will need to connect them using jumper cable to the RPi.

 ## Software
 TBD